lbatschelet/GeoRoughness-Tool/README.md

 # DEM Roughness Calculator

-This is a simple Python script that calculates the roughness of a Digital Elevation Model (DEM) using the standard deviation of the slope.
-The script uses the GDAL library to read the DEM and calculate the slope.
+This is a Python script that calculates the roughness of a Digital Elevation Model (DEM) using the standard deviation of the slope.

 ## Needed libraries